 It is this final third that holds the key to the discount you might achieve.
 You may be able to negotiate a discount of between 0% and 33% off the valuation.

 However, the exact proportion that you can work on for your discount will vary.
-For example, in overheated markets, if the land constitutes 40% of total cost, and building costs 35%, the maximum discountable proportion will be 25%.
+For example, in overheated property markets, if the land constitutes 40% of total cost, and building costs 35%, the maximum discountable proportion will be 25%.

 This can also be translated into supply and demand.
 When demand is high, the developer will have more people to sell to and the discount you can negotiate will be smaller.
-On the other hand, when the market slows, you will be able to negotiate a larger discount.
+On the other hand, when the property market slows, you will be able to negotiate a larger discount.

-Interestingly, as the market booms and your discount falls, you will generally make your profit through capital growth in the property.
+Interestingly, as the property market booms and your discount falls, you will generally make your profit through capital growth in the property.
 When prices are stagnant or dropping, you’ll make it through the discount and higher yields from rentals.
 Regardless of when you buy, you can profit from property investment.

 The difference between new build versus previously lived-in asking prices

 The concept and rule of thumb applies much more to new build property.
-The developer will attempt to hold an asking price much higher for longer, and simply negotiate a discount off this figure (even though the asking price may not represent the true current market valuation).
+The developer will attempt to hold an asking price much higher for longer, and simply negotiate a discount off this figure (even though the asking price may not represent the true current property market valuation).